kworkflow/kworkflow/documentation/man/features/build.rst

   The doc option provides a mechanism for building the kernel-doc; by default, it will build htmldocs.
 Users can change the default documentation output by changing the parameter *doc_type* in the **kworkflow.config** file.

+-c, \--cpu-scaling:
+  The cpu-scaling option lets the user set whichever usage they want from their CPU, basically setting the ``-j`` flag accordingly.

+\--ccache:
+  This option allows the user to enable ``ccache`` usage during compilation tasks, which should improve compile times in subsequent compilations.

 \--alert=(s | v | (sv | vs) | n):
   Defines the alert behaviour upon the command completion.